regolith-linux/website/content/en/docs/Policy and Process/_index.md

 linkTitle: "Policy and Process"
 weight: 8
 description: >
-  Rules and the ways we like to do things.
+  Rules and the ways we like to do things
 ---